Stakeholder Group: The Houston-Galveston-Brazoria Eight-Hour Ozone State Implementation Plan

 - About the HGB Eight-Hour Ozone SIP Stakeholder Group

 - Minutes and Agendas of Prior Meetings (including members in attendance)

 - Contact Information

 The HGB Eight-Hour Ozone SIP Stakeholder Group is open to the public; therefore, anyone who wishes to join the group may attend the meetings.
-The group will meet periodically to discuss the development of the HGB Eight-Hour Ozone SIP and to hear the public’s ideas on potential control strategies for the area.
+The group will meet periodically to discuss the development of the HGB Eight-Hour Ozone SIP revision and to hear the public’s ideas on potential control strategies for the area.

 - There are no meetings scheduled at this time.
 Announcements and agendas for future meetings will be posted here.

 March 25 and 26, 2008

 - Draft Potential Stationary Source Control Strategy Planning Initial Concept List